 Overall aims and purpose

 The aims of the module are to engage with repertoire, styles and performance skills in a group scenario, and to be introduced to the professional practice of ensemble performance.
 This entails forming ensembles, organising rehearsals, and researching styles and repertoire.
 It can include arrangement of new repertoire.

 Assessment takes into consideration the individual contribution of each performer in the group, as well as how the ensemble performs collectively, including how each member of the group addresses challenges of repertoire and coordination.

 Students are encouraged to explore a wide range of styles and genres.
 These can include 'classical' music of all kinds (including contemporary and historical repertoires), popular music, jazz, traditional music, music from various (world) cultures, and experimental music.
 Students may need to arrange new repertoire for their ensemble.
-Collaboration, communication, improvisation, learning by ear and playing from memory will be emphasised.
+Collaboration, communication, and style-appropriate improvisation will be emphasised.

 Structured and guided performance workshops: students work in small groups and are provided with suggestions for performing a piece or improvising.
 The resulting music is performed before the entire class, is discussed, and verbal feedback is given.